graphlab-fr/opensphere-web-app/doc/en/docs/usage/interface-elements.md

 ## About

+To access it you must click on the "i" in the top right corner of the header.

-This last section contains a brief description of the project and its actors, be it the design and development team or the partners and sponsors.
+This last section is an isolated page.
+It contains a brief description of the project and its actors, be it the design and development team or the partners and sponsors.